Portfolios > The Inevitability of Nina

 Dear Nina,

 It was December 1987.
-We arrived via a bumpy bus ride from Chetumal, with Reggae Christmas music playing the entire journey, the same album over and over.
-When we reached the Belize City bus station, an elderly Chinese woman approached us and offered us accommodation at her guesthouse.
-The upstairs room was extremely basic.
+We arrived after a bumpy bus ride from Chetumal, with reggae Christmas music playing on a loop the entire trip.
+When we reached the Belize City bus station, an elderly Chinese woman approached us and offered us a place at her guesthouse.
+The upstairs room was very simple.
 It had two double beds and a door that led to the owner's bedroom.
-When the door opened, clucking chickens wandered in and out, pecking at whatever was edible on the floor.
-The room was a notch above the many palapas we slept in on the Riviera Maya over the previous month, after meeting at the Poc-Na Hostel on Isla Mujeres.
-We bonded fast, two Irish girls, a German girl, and me (out of sensitivity, I won’t mention names).
-The two Irish girls slept in one bed, and I slept with the German girl in the other (I’ll call her ‘A’).
+When she opened the door, chickens wandered in and out, pecking at anything that looked appetizing on the floor.
+The room was slightly better than the palapas we slept in during a month on the Riviera Maya after meeting at the Poc-Na Hostel on Isla Mujeres.
+We bonded quickly—two Irish girls, a German girl, and me (out of respect, I won’t mention names).
+The two Irish girls shared one bed, and I slept in the other with the German girl (I’ll call her ‘A’).

-Sexual tension had already been brewing between ‘A’ and me.
-It was familiar, not new.
-After my first sexual experience, being violated by an older man, my sense of attraction somehow survived.
-Fear of intimacy was another story.
-Each time the door opened to the possibility, it slammed shut even faster.
-Before I was traumatized, that fear was unfamiliar.
-I know it wasn’t present because I recall being ready with my first girlfriend.
-It didn’t happen then because she wasn’t as ready as I was, but that memory is preserved in a special place in my mind.
-Fifty years after the abuse, I read letters I wrote to my first girlfriend from the ship where the abuse happened.
-Why she kept the letters is another story.
+Sexual tension was already growing between ‘A’ and me.
+It felt familiar, not new.
+After my first experience—being sexually assaulted by an older man—my sense of attraction survived.
+But fear of intimacy was a different issue.
+Each time that door opened to that possibility, it slammed shut even faster.
+Before I was traumatized, that fear wasn’t there.
+I know it wasn’t because I remember feeling ready with my first girlfriend.
+It didn’t happen then because she wasn’t as ready as I was, but that memory still holds a special place.
+Fifty years after the abuse, I read letters I wrote to my first girlfriend from the ship where the abuse took place.
+Why she kept those letters is another story.
 When I read them, I didn’t recognize the author because they were so incredibly romantic.
 The letters were in chronological order.
-As I was reading, the tone abruptly changed, and the frequency of my letters decreased.
-I realize now that it was because my sexual development had been interrupted.
-A major challenge for the rest of my life has been grappling with the consequences.
+As I went through the stack, I noticed the tone suddenly changed, and my letter frequency decreased.
+I realize now it was because my sexual development had been damaged.
+Dealing with the aftermath has been a major challenge for the rest of my life.

-After dinner, we headed to a club frequented by British soldiers.
-As three women and one man, we seemed to cause a problem with some local guys.
-One became irate and threatened violence against me.
-He kept saying, "Why did I have three women?" or words to that effect.
-As violence against me seemed imminent, we reached the safety of the club.
-He did not follow.
-The club was lively.
-It was fun to be in the company of so many Brits, but my attitude changed when ‘A’ danced with a soldier.
-I was jealous, a sure sign I was in deep.
+After dinner, we headed to a club popular with British soldiers.
+As three women and one man, we seemed to upset some local guys.
+One got angry and threatened me with violence.
+He kept asking, "Why did I have three women?" or something similar.
+As violence against me seemed possible, we moved quickly to the safety of the club.
+He didn’t follow us.
+The club was lively, and it was fun being around so many Brits.
+But my mood shifted when ‘A’ danced with a soldier.
+I felt jealous, which was a clear sign I was in deep.
 I left the club with the Irish girls.
 ‘A’ stayed behind.
-My sleep was interrupted.
-‘A’ was on top of me.
+Later, my sleep was disturbed— ’A’ was on me.
 My fear of intimacy was caught off guard.
-Although it's as old as biology itself, it’s difficult to convey the intensity of what happened.
+Although it's as old as biology, it’s hard to convey how intense the experience was.
 I was thirty-three years old, Nina.
-A bit late to have experienced such an initiation, don’t you think?
-From Belize City, we hired a small boat to make the short crossing to Caye Caulker, a small island on the reef.
-‘A’ and I got our own room.
-One week later, ‘A’ and the Irish girls took a bus to Guatemala.
-I took a bus to Mexico City and then a flight to Denver.
-It would remain to be seen whether what transpired between me and ‘A’ would have a lasting effect.
-One certainty is that Belize City holds an important place in my psyche.
+A bit late for such an initiation, don’t you think?
+From Belize City, we rented a small boat for the short trip to Caye Caulker, a tiny island on the reef.
+‘A’ and I rented our own room.
+A week later, ‘A’ and the Irish girls took a bus to Guatemala, while I traveled by bus to Mexico City and then flew to Denver.
+Whether what happened between me and ‘A’ would have a lasting impact remained uncertain.
+One thing is certain: Belize City is deeply ingrained in my memory.

 Love, Roddy